-America has an appalling history of racism, even though geneticists assure us that there is only one race — Homo sapiens.
-Scientists say that distinct races literally do not exist.
-But racism still does, because it is a social, not scientific, conception.
+Geneticists assure us that there is only one race — Homo sapiens.
+They say that distinct races literally do not exist.
+But an appalling amount of racism still does.
+Why?
+Because it is a social, not scientific, conception.

 Insisting there are races requires ignoring science and cramming people into spurious categories such as black or white.
 But cram them we do, often with savage results.[i]